Serv08/jektemp/_posts/2018-01-07-are-you-happy-now.md

 ***Maybe we could settle for an okay ending.***

-Read the full story on <a href="https://medium.com/the-creative-cafe/are-you-happy-now-f3e146d8983b">Medium</a>
+Read the full story on [Medium](https://medium.com/the-creative-cafe/are-you-happy-now-f3e146d8983b)